 The Guide provides the context, key objectives and an overview of the end-to-end audit process.
 It also provides information on the type of audits conducted and provides the methodology for RTO and student file sample selection.

-The objectives of the RTO internal review are to:
+The objectives of the tool are to:

-• promote quality training and assessments systems
+- promote quality training and assessments systems

-• ensure accurate reporting and record keeping practices
+- strengthen accurate reporting and record keeping practices

 The tool must be completed and submitted to Skills Canberra using the online SmartForm.